UbiquityRobotics/ubiquity_main/videos_outline.md

   and run a ROS robot simulator for free."
   [Show web site]
-* "Our low cost entry level ROS robot is called Loki and it consits of two motor, encoder and wheel assemblies, a ring of 16 sonars to detect obsticles, an optional arm, an Arduino compatible processor to control the motors, sonars, and arm, and a Raspberry Pi computer with both a WiFi dongle and a camera that runs ROS."
+* "Our low cost entry level ROS robot is called Loki and it consits of two motor/encoder/wheel assemblies, a ring of 16 sonars to detect obsticles, an optional arm, an Arduino compatible processor to control the motors, sonars, and arm, and a Raspberry Pi computer running ROS with both a WiFi dongle and a camera."
   [Show Loki]
-* "Our heavy duty platform is called Magni and consists of two electric scooter motor/wheel assemblies, a power management and motor control board, some lead acid batteries, and again, a Raspberry Pi computer with Wifi to run ROS on."
+* "Our heavy duty platform is called Magni and consists of two electric scooter motor/wheel assemblies, a power management and motor control board, some lead acid batteries, and again, a Raspberry Pi computer running ROS with Wifi and a cammera."
   [Show Magni]
-* "Using this three prongOne of our team members was able to develop a voice activated robot driving application."
+* "Using this three prong approach, one of our team members was able to develop a voice activated robot driving application."
   [Show 4 screens - Simulator, Loki, Magni, and Wayne]
 * "Robot forward 1 meter"
   [All 3 robots move forward 1 meter]